 Do you have to worry about snakes at night?

-Snakes can be active at night, but they are generally nocturnal and prefer to hunt during the day.
+Since snakes can be active at night, they are generally nocturnal but prefer to hunt during the day.

 Given the nocturnal nature of snakes, it is unlikely that you will come across one in your yard or home after dark.
 Nevertheless, if you inhabit an area with abundant snakes or near their native habitats such as woods and wetlands, then the likelihood of running into them at night may be higher.